 The Deaf Community is a diverse one and is a microcosm of the hearing community.
 There are Deaf people from all races, ethnicities, and religions.
 In addition, we have Deaf people with diverse gender identities, Deaf people with secondary disabilities, such as the DeafBlind, Deaf Families, and international Deaf people.
 Many of these Deaf groups also have their sign language dialects.

 Deaf people are not hearing people who can't hear.
-As a group they are far more diverse than hearing peers.
+As a group, they are far more diverse than their hearing peers.
 There are cognitive, linguistic, experiential, and social-emotional differences between Deaf and hearing students likely to affect academic outcomes.
 Sign languages and schools and programs for Deaf learners thus remain an important part of the continuum of services for this diverse population.
 Many mainstreamed Deaf people who enter NTID or Gallaudet start to discover their identity and learn sign language, giving them a sense of belonging.
-It is akin to the 'coming out' of LGBT individuals during the college years, when stronger identity development occurs.
+It is akin to the 'coming out' of LGBT individuals during the college years when stronger identity development occurs

 In general, Deaf-related resources are in the HV2300-HV2600 area for books, bound journals, and DVDs.
 However, Deaf topics will be found in different call number areas.
 Many of the required books and articles are available via our subscriptions and linked if they are.